devplayer0/fyp/report.md

 ```

 In order for students to submit their solutions, the Submitty server must be
-publicly accessible over the internet and anonymous signup is needed.
+publicly accessible over the internet.
+Anonymous signup is also needed.
 Since
 Submitty does not natively provide any form of user registration system, a
 basic web application was written in Go to facilitate this.
 Listing
 \ref{lst:submitty-nginx} shows the nginx reverse proxy configuration snippet
 used to make Submitty accessible over the internet, along with the registration
 system.
-Note that the nginx server used here is used for a number of other
+Note that the nginx server being configured here is used for a number of other
-unrelated services and is therefore pre-configured to be accessed over TLS with
+unrelated services and is therefore already set up to be accessed over TLS with
 appropriate certificates and DNS records.
 The hostnames for the backends come
 from an internal DNS server.